 If there’s one way to describe this sandwich, I’d call it a happy sandwich!
 No sad, soggy fillings – only bright, delicious, happy fillings, and it makes me happy more than anything. 🙂 This Raspberry Ham and Egg Sandwich has some delightful flavor pairings, and it’s a healthier twist on the Monte Cristo sandwich.
 You only need 6 ingredients and it has all the flavor of a classic Monte Cristo!

-A while back, I shared a recipe for another great ham sandwich with peppery arugula and nectarine.
 This raspberry ham and egg sandwich is another unique ham sandwich that’s PERFECT for breakfast or brunch.
 Complete with a runny egg cooked right into the toast.
 You can of course serve the egg separately without cooking it into the toast (see photo below), but I just love the idea of a piece of toast with a gloriously golden, cooked egg right in the center.

 There’s a reason why Monte Cristo sandwiches are considered a classic.
 But truthfully, they are for lazy mornings when you have the time to wait for the egg batter to cook and the cheese to melt.
 They involve bread dipped in egg and fried with cheese, ham and preserves.
 For this raspberry egg and ham sandwich, I’m skipping the French toast line, and serving the sandwich with an egg and the deliciously runny yolk.
 There’s no cheese, but the mayonnaise provides a savory creaminess.
 And instead of preserves, I use fresh raspberries to dial down the sweetness and maximize the flavor.